madiapgar/diet_mouse_cdiff/workflow/tutorial/tutorial.md

 1. You can run the analysis from start to finish, raw FASTQ sequencing files through alpha/beta diversity.
     - via all global options in the config file being set to **"yes"**
-2. You can run Demux and DADA2 separately so you can take the BIOM table and representative sequences and insert them elsewhere.
+2. You can run Demux and DADA2 on the raw data separately so you can take the BIOM table and representative sequences and insert them elsewhere.
     - via `raw_sequences:`**"yes"** in the config file
     - this is really helpful when you have multiple sequencing runs since this step automatically combines the BIOM tables and representative sequences for each run into one file
 3. You can come into the analysis with BIOM table and representative sequences .qza files and run taxonomic classification/core metrics analysis from there.